 Hemp and Other Plant CBD are different

-Is the CBD hemp-derived?
-The main difference lies in the cannabinoid composition.
-More specifically, the levels of tetrahydrocannabinol (THC) in the plant.
+When evaluating whether a CBD product is legal in Kentucky, it is critical to understand whether the CBD comes from hemp or other plants.
+Other plants will have a different cannabinoid composition, which can potentially make the CBD product illegal in the state of Kentucky.
+More specifically, the levels of tetrahydrocannabinol (THC) in the plant are the defining factor for legality.
 THC is the chemical that is responsible for the high feeling.
 Hemp contains a maximum of 0.3% THC, while other illegal plants can contain up to 30% THC (100x more THC).

 State Legal Status: Is CBD legal in Kentucky?